 These guidelines present the agreed-upon common format for the preparation of a well-structured CTD for PDs that will be submitted to WHO.
-A common format for the technical documentation significantly reduces the time and resources needed to compile PDs for the prequalification of the BTPs or the corresponding SBPs, and eases the preparation of electronic submissions.
+A common format for the technical documentation significantly reduces the time and resources needed to compile PDs for the prequalification of SBPs and eases the preparation of electronic submissions.